-- (a) the financial statements and notes, set out on pages 6 to 26, are in accordance with the Corporations Act 2001, including: - (i) complying with Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board and the Corporations Regulations 2001; and - (ii) giving a true and fair view of the Scheme's financial position as at 30 June 2021 and of its performance for the financial period ended on that date; - (b) there are reasonable grounds to believe that the Scheme will be able to pay its debts as and when they become due and payable; and - (c) note 2(a) confirms that the financial statements comply with International Financial Reporting Standards and Interpretations issued by the International Accounting Standards Board.
+- (a) the financial statements and notes, set out on page 6 to 25, are in accordance with the Corporations Act 2001, including: - (i) complying with Australian Accounting Standards and the Corporations Regulations 2001; and - (ii) giving a true and fair view of the Scheme's financial position as at 30 June 2022 and of its performance for the financial year ended on that date; - (b) there are reasonable grounds to believe that the Scheme will be able to pay its debts as and when they become due and payable; and - (c) note 2(a) confirms that the financial statements also complies with International Financial Reporting Standards and Interpretations as issued by the International Accounting Standards Board.

-This declaration is made in accordance with a resolution of the directors.
+This declaration is made as in accordance with a resolution of the directors.